 This guide covers what days in AR actually measures, why it matters for your practice’s financial health, and the specific strategies that move the needle—from front-desk collections to denial management workflows.
 If you want a broader view of financial leadership best practices in the industry, explore our Fractional CFO Services for Healthcare Organizations

-Introduction to Accounts Receivable
+Introduction to Days in AR in Medical Billing Accounts Receivable

 Accounts receivable (AR) is the total amount of money owed to healthcare providers for services that have already been delivered but not yet paid for.
 In the context of a medical practice, AR represents a critical component of the entire revenue cycle, directly impacting cash flow and the ability to maintain financial stability.
 When accounts receivable builds up, it can strain resources and limit a practice’s ability to invest in staff, technology, and patient care.